Coverture: Outside the legal realm

 The doctrine of coverture carried over into English heraldry, in which there were established traditional methods of displaying the coat of arms of an unmarried woman, displaying the coat of arms of a widow, or displaying the combined coat of arms of a couple jointly, but no accepted method of displaying the coat of arms of a married woman separately as an individual.

 The traditional practice by which a woman relinquished her name and adopted her husband's name (e.g., "Mrs. John Smith") is similarly a representation of coverture, although usually symbolic rather than legal in form.

 In some cultures, particularly in the Anglophone West, wives often change their surnames to that of their husbands upon getting married.
 Although this procedure is today optional, for some it remains a controversial practice due to its tie to the historical doctrine of coverture or to other similar doctrines in civil law systems, and to the historically subordinated roles of wives; while others argue that today this is merely a harmless tradition that should be accepted as a free choice.
 Some jurisdictions consider this practice as discriminatory and contrary to women's rights, and have restricted or banned it; for example, since 1983, when Greece adopted a new marriage law which guaranteed gender equality between the spouses, people in Greece are required to keep their birth names for their whole life, although they may add their spouse's name to their own, and they may petition for a name change for "serious" reasons.

 Cultural references

+In the final scene of William Shakespeare's The Taming of the Shrew, Katherina delivers a monologue about wifely obedience: